github/vscode-codeql/CONTRIBUTING.md

 1. Go to the draft GitHub release, click 'Edit', add some summary description, and publish it.
 1. Confirm the new release is marked as the latest release at <https://github.com/github/vscode-codeql/releases>.
 1. If documentation changes need to be published, notify documentation team that release has been made.
+1. Review and merge the version bump PR that is automatically created by Actions.

 ## Resources